mlabonne/llm-course/README.md

 ---
 ### 5. Preference Alignment

 Preference alignment is a second stage in the post-training pipeline, focused on aligning generated answers with human preferences.
 This stage was designed to tune the tone of LLMs and reduce toxicity and hallucinations.
-However, it has become increasingly important to also boost their performance and improve usefulness.
+However, it has become increasingly important to also boost their performance and improve their usefulness.
 Unlike SFT, there are many preference alignment algorithms.
 Here, we'll focus on the three most important ones: DPO, GRPO, and PPO.

 - **Rejection sampling**: For each prompt, use the trained model to generate multiple responses, and score them to infer chosen/rejected answers.
 This creates on-policy data, where both responses come from the model being trained, improving alignment stability.
 - **[Direct Preference Optimization](https://arxiv.org/abs/2305.18290)** Directly optimizes the policy to maximize the likelihood of chosen responses over rejected ones.
 It doesn't require reward modeling, which makes it more computationally efficient than RL techniques but slightly worse in terms of quality.
 Great for creating chat models.